crexi-dev/rale-limiter/submission.md

 ### Usage in Controller-Based Applications
 Registration of a rate limiting rule (or multiple rules) requires an attribute with a single parameter - the distinct name of the rule configured within the RateLimiter.Rules section.

-The attribute is valid at either the controller or endpoint (method) level.
+The attribute is valid at either the controller (class) or endpoint (method) level.

 Example usage - Controller/Class Level
 ```